jacobjlee/jekyll-blog/index.md

 ---
 layout: home
-title: Jekyll Atlantic Theme
+title: Hi
-heading: <em>Jekyll Tailwind</em> Starter Blog
+heading: "<em>Jacob Juhyung</em> Developer Journey"
 description: Atlantic is a beautiful Tailwind CSS theme for Jekyll.
 It shows best practices for using Tailwind with Jekyll.

 ---